bizz84/flutter-tips-and-tricks/tips/0012-how-to-validate-a-textfield-in-flutter/index.md

 We forgot to tell Flutter to rebuild our widget when the text changes!

-This *could* be fixed by setting a local state variable with a call to setState() in the TextField onChanged callback.
+This *could* be fixed by setting a local state variable with a call to `setState()` in the `TextField` `onChanged` callback.

 ![](013_onchanged_setstate.png)

 ---

-But we don't even need a local state variable in the first place because TextEditingController already contains the text value.
+But we don't even need a local state variable in the first place because `TextEditingController` already contains the text value.

 So how can we rebuild the widget when the text value changes?

 ---

-We can wrap our widgets with an AnimatedBuilder and pass our TextEditingController to the animation argument:
+We can wrap our widgets with an `AnimatedBuilder` and pass our `TextEditingController` to the animation argument:

 ![](013_animated_builder.png)

 ---

-This works because AnimatedBuilder takes an animation argument of type Listenable.
+This works because `AnimatedBuilder` takes an animation argument of type `Listenable`.

-And TextEditingController extends ValueNotifier, which extends ChangeNotifier, which implements Listenable.
+And `TextEditingController` extends `ValueNotifier`, which extends `ChangeNotifier`, which implements `Listenable`.

 Here's how these classes are implemented in the Flutter SDK: